 Innovation has been a cornerstone of our operations for 50 years.
 In 2013 alone, we invested over $190 million to improve operations and reduce our environmental impact.
 It’s this dedication to R&D that has made us a leader in the oil sands industry.

 At Syncrude, contributing to local communities is more than “good business.”
 It’s about strengthening the places we call home and supporting the people who are our neighbours, friends and family.

 Syncrude is one of Alberta’s largest employers, counting about 5,000 employees in Fort McMurray, Edmonton and Calgary.
 We are a diverse organization, made up of highly skilled and talented individuals from across Canada and around the world.

 Syncrude’s economic benefits are enjoyed clear across Canada.
 Since our start-up in 1978, we have contributed over $12 billion in royalties and taxes to all levels of government.
 These funds have helped build new infrastructure and provide essential public services.

 For more information on topics discussed in this booklet, please visit:

+We have for 50 years.
 This pride is evident throughout our achievements to date, and our aim to do even better.
 We work hard to make Syncrude a great place to work, while pushing the limits of technology and championing the growth, health and heart of our communities.
-This website provides a brief overview of interesting facts, videos and polls that highlight our outstanding achievements in oil sands development.
-We invite you to explore this content and share it with others.
-We hope the information provides you with a fresh perspective on Syncrude and how we are securing Canada’s energy future.
+This booklet is a brief overview of interesting facts and outstanding achievements in oil sands development.
+We invite you to explore these facts and share them with others.
+We hope this information provides you with a fresh perspective on Syncrude and how we are responsibly securing Canada’s energy future.